History of Vintage Bicycle Posters

 - Galerie un deux trois (Geneva, Switzerland)

-- Chicago Center for the Print (Chicago, IL): See page four in the sports section.
+- Chicago Center for the Print (Chicago, IL): See the sports section.

 - International Vintage Poster Dealers Association: You can search for a dealer anywhere in the world.